Bieber, Lindor power Indians past Twins | Sports-Games

 Shane Bieber struck out 10 batters and Francisco Lindor belted a two-run homer in the sixth inning to lift the host Cleveland Indians to a 4-2 victory over the Minnesota Twins on Tuesday.
 Bieber (6-0), who has recorded double-digit strikeouts in five of his seven starts this season, allowed two runs on four hits in six innings to improve to 5-0 in 10 career appearances (nine starts) against Minnesota.

 The 25-year-old also fanned 13 batters in eight frames to pace the Indians to a 2-0 win over the Twins on July 30.
 Jorge Alcala (1-1) relieved Rich Hill to start the sixth inning and promptly allowed a single to Jose Ramirez before Lindor deposited a 1-2 slider over the wall in right field.
-Lindor's homer, which gave Cleveland a 3-2 lead, was his fifth of the season and second in four games.
+The homer, which gave Cleveland a 3-2 lead, was Lindor's fifth of the season.

-Francona is recovering at his home, and Antonetti said there is no timetable on when he'll back. --Field Level Media
+Francona is recovering at his home, and Antonetti said there is no timetable on when he will back. --Field Level Media

 ALSO READ